 I returned to Ruby Mart to do some shopping.
 The range of goods stocked here are comparable to many supermarkets in Thailand.
 They even have Japanese products.

-A nice Chinese dinner was followed by some chocolates for dessert and a bottle of strawberry wine.
+A nice Chinese dinner (with beer) was followed by some chocolates for dessert and a bottle of strawberry wine.
 What more can a man ask for?
 Ah yes, I know.
 The weather was fine the next morning.
 I had breakfast at the hotel, checked out and asked the hotel to call a shared taxi for me.
 Unfortunately, I was told that all the shared taxis had already been booked.
 Picking up my backpack, I walked down the Mandalay-Lashio highway until I reached the makeshift transport hub with a ticket booth that looked more like a mobile toilet.
 A “taxi” in the form of a pickup truck was ready to leave for Mandalay.

 A seat at the back cost 1500 kyat.
 The seat in front cost 2000 kyat (about S$2).
 It was not a difficult choice, but as it turned out, I was not the only one who wanted the front seat.
 Fortunately or unfortunately, I ended up sharing the front seat with a young lady.
 She’s a trainee teacher in Mandalay and she was visiting her family in Pyin Oo Lwin during the festival.
 After a two hour ride which could have been boring but made infinitely more pleasant by the animated conversation with my new friend, I arrived at Mandalay.
 It has been 15 years since my last visit to this city.